 1 – Set an Early Bedtime

-If you go to bed by 9 or even 10 regularly it will have a dramatic impact on your health.
-Especially women whose hormones are more impacted when they don’t get enough sleep.
-Men don’t need quite as much as women, but they will just wake up earlier which is a good thing.
+If you go to bed by 9 pm or even 10 pm regularly, it will have a dramatic impact on your health.
+This especially applies to women whose hormones are more affected when they don’t get enough sleep.
+Men don’t need quite as much as women, but they will wake up earlier, which is a good thing.
 If you can’t fall asleep immediately, just be patient and pick up a novel.
 Eventually, you’ll get there.

 2 – Get Inverted

 Inversion is a great way to help you sleep better.
-An easy way to do this is with an inversion table and you can usually find them second hand for cheap.
-When you are inverted it takes pressure off your adrenal glands and your heart, setting you up for good rest.
+An easy way to do this is with an inversion table.
+You can usually find them second-hand for cheap.
+When you’re inverted, it takes the pressure off your adrenal glands and heart, setting you up for good rest.
 Don’t want to invest in an inversion table?
 Try yoga poses or elevate your feet to relieve insomnia.

 3 – Do a Pulse Check

 Do you hear your heartbeat in your ear when you lay your head on your pillow at night?
 That could be a sign of low potassium or magnesium.
-Both of these important minerals are needed to regulate biological functions and having sufficient levels can help you sleep.
-Make sure you are eating loads of leafy greens to get sufficient levels.
+These essential minerals are needed to regulate biological functions; sufficient levels can help you sleep.
+Make sure you’re eating loads of leafy greens to replenish your levels.
 Eating your vegetables is the cheapest way to get these minerals.
 If you cannot get enough vegetables in, you can purchase supplements.

 4 – Try CBD Oil

-No matter how much I say that reducing stress is important for health and sleep there are still many who can’t control the stress in their lives.
+No matter how much I say reducing stress is vital for health and restorative sleep, many people still have trouble controlling the stress in their lives.
 CBD oil has many benefits, including reducing stress and relieving insomnia.
-Here’s some tips for choosing a CBD oil or try my favorite CBD oil (It’s Wellness Way so I make sure it’s quality).
+Here are some tips for choosing a CBD oil, or you can try this CBD oil (It’s Wellness Way, so you know it’s high quality).

 5 – Sleep in Total Darkness

 Light affects your circadian rhythm.
-If you want to get the best sleep then you need to sleep in total darkness.
-Get blackout curtains, block lights from any electrical devices and keep your devices out of the bedroom.
-Yes, we are all addicted to our phone, tablets and TVs but these don’t belong in the bedroom.
-Skip the electronics 30 minutes before bed to avoid the light stimulation, insomnia, and reduction of melatonin.
+To get the best sleep, you must sleep in total darkness.
+Get blackout curtains, block light emitting from any electrical devices, and keep your devices out of the bedroom.
+Yes, we are all addicted to our phones, tablets, and TVs, but these don’t belong in the bedroom.
+Skip the electronics 30 minutes before bed to avoid light stimulation, insomnia, and reduction of melatonin.

 6 – Skip the Alarms

 Who likes the sound of an alarm clock?
 No one!
-Throw it out and find a different option like a light clock or music to wake up slowly to.
-When you use an alarm clock you startle yourself awake which spikes your cortisol.
-It’s not good for your hormonal rhythm and definitely not a pleasant or healthy way to wake up.
+Throw it out and find a different option, like a light clock or music to wake you up slowly.
+When you use an alarm clock, you startle yourself awake, which spikes your cortisol.
+It’s neither good for your hormonal rhythm nor a pleasant or healthy way to wake up.

 7 – Practice Grounding

-There are so many benefits to grounding and good sleep is one of them.
+There are so many benefits to grounding, and good sleep is one of them.
 Some people call it earthing.
-No matter what you call it, it’s as simple as getting outside and getting your barefeet on natural ground whether it’s the grass or beach.
-When you ground you transfer the electroactivity of the ground to your body.
-This helps regulate your cortisol levels and helps you sleep better by normalizing your circadian rhythm.
+No matter what you call it, it’s as simple as getting outside and getting your bare feet on the natural ground, whether it’s the grass or the beach.
+When you ground, you transfer the electroactivity of the earth to your body, which helps regulate your cortisol levels and helps you sleep better.
+All these things transpire through normalizing your circadian rhythm.

 8 – Get Tested

-Are you a night owl and this sleeping at night sounds crazy to you?
+Are you a night owl?
+Does this sleep schedule sound crazy to you?
 You need to get your hormones tested.
-Your body was meant to rest at night.
+Your body is designed to rest at night.
 Do you wake up at 2 am to get a snack?
 You need to get your insulin and blood sugar tested.
 Needing to get out of bed and eat is a sign of hormone dysregulation.
 Do you have significant trouble sleeping?
-There is no way to know what’s going on.
-You can determine which tests are best for you by talking to a proficient provider, you can determine what testing is right for you.
-Cortisol, melatonin, hormones, and insulin all contribute to a healthy circadian rhythm and physical function.
+Getting tested is the only possible way to know what’s going on.
+You can determine which tests are best for you by talking to a proficient provider.
+Cortisol, melatonin, hormones, and insulin contribute to a healthy circadian rhythm and physical function.

 Take Care of Yourself and Get Better Sleep

-Getting a good night’s rest can set you up for a great day or getting poor sleep can make for a very bad day.
-Consistently getting poor sleep can lead to serious health outcomes and can inhibit your body’s ability to adapt.
-Don’t let restless nights be your normal and instead use these tips to get better sleep.
-Healthy sleep habits means a healthier you.
+Getting a good night’s rest can set you up to have a great day.
+Getting poor sleep can make for a terrible day.
+Consistently getting poor sleep can lead to serious health outcomes and inhibit your body’s ability to adapt to daily stressors.
+Don’t let restless nights be your normal experience.
+Instead, use these tips to get better sleep.
+Healthy sleep habits lead to a healthier you.